Ratbag Games

 Ratbag Games Pty Ltd was a video game developer based in Australia.

 History

 Ratbag was founded in 1993 in Adelaide, South Australia, by Richard Harrison and Greg Siegele.
 Known initially as "Emergent Games", the company took three years to prototype their first title Powerslide.
+A sequel of Powerslide was in the works for Xbox and PlayStation 2, but never released.
 Following its acquisition by Midway Games on 4 August 2005, the company was known as "Midway Studios - Australia".